jlefever/shopizer-notes/README.md

 ```

 Once Shopizer is running, you can visit `localhost:8080` to view the storefront.
 You can also visit `localhost:8080/admin` with username `admin@shopizer.com` and password `password` to view the admin panel.
 The HTTP endpoints are available as Swagger docs at `localhost:8080/swagger-ui.html`.

+To stop either Elasticsearch or Shopizer, simply close their respective terminal window or hit `ctrl+c`.

 ## Debug